 The extent to which deferred tax liability can be recognised is based on an assessment of the probability of the Company's future taxable expenses against which the deductible temporary differences can be utilised.
-In addition, significant judgement is required in assessing the impact of any legal or economic limits or uncertainties (see note 4.16).
+In addition, significant judgement is required in assessing the impact of any legal or economic limits or uncertainties.

-4.18 Estimation uncertainty
+4.21 Estimation uncertainty